GDPR Data Breach Notification: What You Need to Know as a Data Controller

 Ransomware attacks involve malicious code that can encrypt data, including personal data.
 The attacker then holds the data controller at ransom in exchange for the decryption key.

 Example: A small manufacturing company’s computer systems were exposed to a ransomware attack, and data stored in those systems was encrypted by the malicious code.
 This affected the personal data of a few dozen employees and clients.
 However, the company had stored all data in encrypted form using a state-of-the-art algorithm and the decryption key was not compromised in the attack.
 The tracing logs of the company’s external cybersecurity experts were certain (and showed) that no data was exfiltrated.
-A backup was readily available and the data was restored within a few hours, which meant there were no delays in employee payments or handling client requests.
+A backup was readily available, and the data was restored within a few hours, which meant there were no delays in employee payments or handling client requests.

 In this example, the risk is drastically reduced by the organizational, physical, and technological security measures taken by the company.
 The attacker could only access encrypted data that could not be read or used by the attacker.
 This reduces the confidentiality risk to the rights and freedoms of the individuals.
 The effects of the breach are also mitigated by the company having a proper backup regime.